Skip to main content

 Stage

 Your doctor will also want to find out the stage of your cancer to help decide what type of treatment is best for you.
-The stage describes the growth or spread of the cancer in the place it started.
-It also tells if the cancer has spread to other organs of your body that are close by or farther away.
+The stage describes the growth or spread of the cancer in the bladder, as well as if it has spread to other parts of your body.

 Your cancer can be stage 0, 1, 2, 3, or 4.
 The lower the number, the less the cancer has spread.
-A higher number, like stage 4, means a more serious cancer that has spread from where it started.
-Ask the doctor about the cancer stage and what it means for you.
+A higher number, like stage 4, means a more serious cancer that has spread outside the bladder.
+Ask your doctor about the cancer stage and what it means for you.

 Questions to ask the doctor